 An education and resource portal for transgender persons in Singapore, Transgender SG is a great web resource for parents of transgender children to consult.
 Parents can learn more about the issues faced by transgenders during transitioning, and where to get help for issues such as hormone therapy, surgeries, voice training, gender dysmorphia and more within Singapore.
 There are also additional LGBTQ+ resources, support groups and organisations that you can reach out to.

-Pelangi Pride Centre
+6. Pelangi Pride Centre

 Looking for some queer books for your child?
 Check out Pelangi Pride Centre, an LGBTQ+ community and resource centre.
-It has a library of fiction and non-fiction titles that you can borrow in person, and parents can volunteer at the library if you wish to do so.
+It has a library of fiction and non-fiction titles that you can borrow in person, and parents can volunteer at the library if they wish to do so.

-Always My Child
+12. Always My Child

 Sometimes, as parents, it’s easier for us to understand our kids’ behaviours by reading a book.
 Written by Kevin Jennings and Pat Shapiro, Always My Child has real-life stories, scientific research and practical advice to guide parents in understanding their LGBTQ+ children better.
-The book also consists of sample conversations which may help facilitate an open channel for communication with your child and has topic-specific chapters to help.
+The book also consists of sample conversations that may help facilitate an open channel for communication with your child and has topic-specific chapters to help.

-My Kid is Gay
+13. My Kid is Gay

-Despite being based in the United States, My Kid Is Gay is a fantastic resource for parents to tap into that families can read to help understand their LGBTQ+ kids.
+Despite being based in the United States, My Kid Is Gay is a fantastic resource for parents to tap into so that families can read to help understand their LGBTQ+ kids.
 After all, isn’t that what we want to do?
 It also has specific articles that deal with bullying, religion, mental health and more to help your child navigate any problems they might be having since coming out, and how you can help as a parent.